steliosot/docs/docs/index.md

 Welcome to <a href="https://www.warestack.com" target="_blank">Warestack</a>'s data room.
 In this space you can find useful information about our product, team, and financial plan.

-:email: Feel free to get in touch for more information.
+:fontawesome-solid-envelope: Feel free to get in touch for more information.
 ```
 admin@warestack.com
 ```